aptech/docs/docs/CR-dbQueryFetchAllSA.rst

         Must be a subset of fields from ``SELECT`` statement.
     :type columns: string or string array

-    :returns: **result** (*string array*) - containing the result set for the current query.
+    :return result: containing the result set for the current query.
 If the result set is empty, a scalar error code is returned.

+    :type result: string array

 Remarks
 -------